snowman-repos/book/project_managers/README.md

 ### Other Meetings

 In this role it's unlikely that you'll get away with one meeting per day, it's just something you'll have to get accustommed to.
 All meetings have the e same basic objectives - to gather information and make decisions.
+You'll also be accustomed to taking notes and documenting everything.
+So what advice can we offer here?

 ### Status Reports